AI Automation/Financial Services

 Off-the-shelf AI tools for insurance are built for national carriers, not a 15-person independent agency.
 They demand enterprise-level pricing, long implementation cycles, and a one-size-fits-all model.
 They fail to integrate with your specific workflows and can't be customized to your agency's unique routing rules, forcing you to change your process to fit their software.

-We start by connecting to your data sources.
-For claims triage, this means setting up an AWS SES webhook to receive emails from your dedicated claims inbox in real time.
-We use the official APIs to establish a connection with your AMS, whether it is Applied Epic, Vertafore, or HawkSoft.
-We analyze the last 6 months of claims data to map your existing routing patterns and outcomes.
+Syntora would start an engagement by establishing connections to your data sources.
+For claims triage, this would involve setting up an AWS SES webhook to receive emails from your dedicated claims inbox in real time.
+We would use official APIs to integrate with your Agency Management System (AMS), whether it is Applied Epic, Vertafore, or HawkSoft.
+A data analysis phase would then map your existing routing patterns and outcomes by examining historical claims data.

-The core logic runs on AWS Lambda.
-When an email arrives, the function triggers, passing the content to the Claude API.
-We use a carefully engineered prompt to have the model extract structured data like policy number, claimant details, and incident description.
-The model then scores the claim's severity on a 1-10 scale.
-Every API call, response, and score is logged to a Supabase table for a complete audit trail.
+The core logic for such a system would run on AWS Lambda.
+Upon email arrival, an AWS Lambda function would trigger, passing the content to the Claude API.
+Syntora has experience building document processing pipelines using Claude API for financial documents, and similar prompt engineering principles apply to insurance documents.
+We would design and engineer prompts for the Claude API to extract structured data such as policy number, claimant details, and incident description.
+The model would then score the claim's severity on a 1-10 scale.
+All API calls, responses, and scores would be logged to a Supabase table for a complete audit trail.

-Once scored, a FastAPI service contains the routing logic.
-It queries your AMS to determine the appropriate adjuster based on claim type, licensing, and current caseload.
-The system generates a summary, recommends next steps, and creates a new activity or task directly in the adjuster's AMS dashboard.
-The entire process, from email receipt to the adjuster being notified in their AMS, completes in under 90 seconds.
+Once a claim is scored, a FastAPI service would implement the routing logic.
+This service would query your AMS to determine the appropriate adjuster based on claim type, licensing, and current caseload.
+The delivered system would generate a summary, recommend next steps, and create a new activity or task directly in the adjuster's AMS dashboard.

-We build a human-in-the-loop process for high-stakes decisions.
-Any claim scored 8/10 or higher automatically posts an alert to a private Slack channel for a manager to approve before assignment.
-All system actions are logged with structured data using structlog and sent to AWS CloudWatch.
-This provides full visibility and allows us to set up alerts for any anomalies.
-Monthly AWS hosting for processing over 1,000 claims is typically under $50.
+Syntora would design and implement a human-in-the-loop process for high-stakes decisions.
+For example, claims scored 8/10 or higher could automatically post an alert to a private Slack channel for a manager to approve before assignment.
+All system actions would be logged with structured data using structlog and sent to AWS CloudWatch.
+This provides full visibility and allows for setting up alerts for any anomalies.
+Indicative cloud infrastructure costs for processing over 1,000 claims are typically under $50 per month.

 Our triage system parses, scores, and routes incoming FNOL reports automatically.
 High-severity claims are flagged for an adjuster in minutes, not buried in an inbox.